vv01f/brainwallet-enhanced-app/README.md

 how to deal with bitcoin payments offline as good as online with an app for everyone

-out of questions to the blockchain.info/wallet app, the wish for a better and more usable software arose...
+out of questions to the blockchain.info/wallet app, the wish for a better and more usable and secure software arose... the best effort seen of my eyes so far is the brainwallet app. it is not user-friedly though.

-BIP 21 is nice to hand over a request for payment to the customer.
+BIP 21 is nice to hand over a request for payment to customers.
 This works online only.
 I have done that for online shops so far.
-Works fine for both parties so far.
+Works fine for both parties.

 BUT: for a offline store, e.g. at a RL market.. this is no good and the current available ios app does only help half the way (request payment, could send if sender is online)